This post was written in April 2022.

 Lesson #2: Five year old's are capable of a whole lot.

 Much to my surprise, young Oscar did not slow us down.
 Mainly because we were already moving at a turtle's pace.
 Hiking in groups can be fun, but it's guaranteed that it won't be fast.
-As we hiked, I started asking Virgile questions about his wee child who was keeping up just fine with my 11 and 14 year old's.
+As we hiked, I started asking questions about this wee child who was keeping up with my 11 and 14 year old's.
 That's when I learned something incredible - this was Oscar's THIRD mountain in a week!
 They'd hiked Burnt Meadow Mountain on Monday, then again on Wednesday.
 Then on Friday, we did this hike.

 Lesson #3: Pleasant Mountain is truly the gift that keep on giving.